Last Updated on

 Trier is amazing.
 I had no idea of the rich history of the city, which is the oldest in all of Germany.

-Just to give you an idea of what can be found in Trier:
+Just to give you an idea of what can be found when visiting Trier:

-- It is the oldest city is Germany.
+- It is the oldest city in Germany.

-- St. Peter’s Cathedral (shown left) is the oldest church in Germany and one of the oldest in all of Europe.
+- St. Peter’s Cathedral is the oldest church in Germany and one of the oldest in all of Europe.

-- St. Mary’s is the oldest gothic church in Germany (shown right).
+- St. Mary’s is the oldest gothic church in Germany.

 - It was the seat of several Roman emperors including Constantine.